-- (1) Remove access panel for pylon crutching from the top skin of the wing. - (2) Remove the access panel at (4), and render the aircraft electrically safe (Sect.
-5, Chap.
-1). - (3) Remove the inner and outer cover plates at (1) and (3) from the wing bottom skin. - (4) Remove the cover plate at (2) from the wing bottom skin. - (5) Ensure that the fuel and air valve in the pylon is free from foreign matter and that the valve is working freely.
-Assemble the pipes (if not already fitted) to the fuel and air valve, ensuring that the sealing rings are correctly positioned and secure pipe couplings with 22 s.w.g non-corrodible locking wire. - (6) Offer up the pylon to the wing, engaging the pipes, via access hole (2), with the by-pass valve in the wing. - (7) Pass the ejector release unit cable (5) from pylon through orifice (3) and then through conduit in wing and connect to breech cap (Sect.
-2, Chap.
-2).
-Pass connectors of electrical leads (6) from pylon through orifice (3) to connect with plugs in wing. - (8) Secure the pylon to the undersurface of the wing with the securing bolts (7), lightly lubricated with oil OX-14, and ensure that the bolts are tightened to a torque load of 200 lbf in.
-A minimum gap of 0.05 in. is to be obtained between the wing skin and the top edge of the pylon rear fairing, by filing the edge of the fairing as necessary.
+- (1) Remove access panel for pylon crutching from the top skin of the wing. - (2) Remove the access panel at (4), and render the aircraft electrically safe (Sect.5, Chap.1). - (3) Remove the inner and outer cover plates at (1) and (3) from the wing bottom skin. - (4) Remove the cover plate at (2) from the wing bottom skin. - (5) Ensure that the fuel and air valve in the pylon is free from foreign matter and that the valve is working freely.
+Assemble the pipes (if not already fitted) to the fuel and air valve, ensuring that the sealing rings are correctly positioned and secure pipe couplings with 22 s.w.g. non-corrodible locking wire. - (6) Offer up the pylon to the wing, engaging the pipes, via access hole (2), with the by-pass valve in the wing. - (7) Pass the ejector release unit cable (5) from pylon through orifice (3) and then through conduit in wing and connect to breech cap (Sect.2, Chap.2).
+Pass connector of electrical lead (6) from pylon through orifice (3) to connect with plug in wing.

-Fig. 20.
-Fitting inboard pylon (Mod.
-1270)
+Fig 20 Fitting inboard pylon